neonvoidx/homepage/content/moving-to-stow.md

 - How do you solve issues when you already have existing files on system and try to stow?
   - The best way is either:
     - remove those files, then stow
-    - stow --adopt and then drop changes in dotfiles
+    - `stow --adopt` and then drop changes in dotfiles with something like `git clean -xfd`